2000s commodities boom: Copper

+In the years prior to the rise of copper prices in late 2003 as part of the boom, various copper mining companies exibited cartel-like behaviour.
+This consisted of announcements made in late 2001 for production cuts for 2002 which were carried out, and a repetition of similar announcements for 2003 in late 2002.

 It was also noticed that a copper price bubble was occurring at the same time as the oil bubble.
 Copper traded at about $2,500 per tonne from 1990 until 1999, when it fell to about $1,600.
 The price slump lasted until 2004 which saw a price surge that had copper reaching $9,000 per tonne in the May 2006, but it eventually fell down to $7,040 per tonne in early 2008.
 When the slump came, it hit some copper mining countries like the Democratic Republic of the Congo (D.R.C.) very hard.
 Mining authorities announced on 10 December 2009, that the Dikulushi mine, which is situated in the D.R.C.'s Katanga Province, would close due to poor copper prices.
 It reopened in July 2010.
 The price rose again to over $10,000 in early 2011 but soon fell to below $8,000, around where it was fairly stable during 2012.
-Unfortunately the high prices have caused a heavy increase in theft of copper cables, causing interruptions in electrical supply.
+The high prices have caused a heavy increase in theft of copper cables, causing interruptions in electrical supply.
 During 2013-2014 there has been a slow decline to below $7,000.

+Chilean state-owned copper giant Codelco made large gains during the boom.
+Artisan miners known as pirquineros also made considerable profits albeit some found it difficult to reskill to gold mining after copper prices fell in 2008.